About

 AI / ML

-What we believe
+What I believe

-Four principles we hold ourselves to.
+Four things I hold to.

 Measured fidelity